LinwoodDev/Swamp/README.md

 - [Linwood Setonix](https://setonix.linwood.dev) to host your own card game server
 - [Linwood Butterfly](https://butterfly.linwood.dev) to collaborate with others on a shared note taking document

-*but you can just use implement the protocol in your own app!*
+*but you can just implement the protocol in your own app!*

 ---